-This year’s Earth Day will focus on mobilising the world to end plastic pollution.
+This year’s Earth Day will focus on mobilising the world to protect our species and to end plastic pollution.
 But there are many ways we can help to reduce waste of all kinds.
 We all have choices to make every day and these choices matter.

 Consider the furniture you select for your home.
 A report by Carbon Clear, an independent consultancy, confirms that antique furniture is likely to have a carbon footprint sixteen times lower than newly manufactured furniture.
 The report focuses on the entire product’s life cycle from sourcing, manufacturing, transport and disposal.